Estates & Powers of attorney

 Who should have a POLST?

 A POLST is intended for people at the “end of life.”
 This includes patients with degenerative illnesses.
 It also includes patients who are living with dementia and may lose the ability to make their own decisions.

-"End of life" is the last year or so of life.
-You can revoke a POLST at any time.
+"End of life" is around the last year or so of life.
 A POLST is a medical order, but is voluntary.
-You can not be forced to make a POLST.
-You can not be denied health care for not making a POLST.
-A facility can not require you to make a POLST before admitting you.
+A person cannot be forced to make a POLST.
+A person also cannot be denied health care for not making a POLST.
+A facility cannot require someone to make a POLST before admitting them.

 What is included in a POLST?